Add an Internet Access Rule

 Choose the IPS profile that includes the threat detection settings that you want applied to traffic that matches this rule.
 You can also disable intrusion prevention for this rule.

-• Choose the web profile that includes the web-related settings that you want applied to traffic that matches this rule.
+- Choose the security profile that includes the web-related settings that you want applied to traffic that matches this rule.

-• For all rules, including Block, Warn, and Isolate rules, unless you have good reason not to, choose a web profile that is configured to decrypt the traffic that will hit the rule.
+- For all rules, including Block, Warn, and Isolate rules, unless you have good reason not to, choose a security profile that is configured to decrypt the traffic that will hit the rule.
 Decryption is required to accurately process traffic to most internet destinations.

-Best practice: If decryption is disabled in a web profile, or if decryption is enabled only to show notifications, use that profile only in rules that include only trusted destinations.
+- Best practice: If decryption is disabled in a security profile, or if decryption is enabled only to show notifications, use that profile only in rules that include only trusted destinations.

-For important information about decryption, see Manage Web Profiles and Manage Traffic Decryption.
+- For important information about decryption, see Security Profiles for Internet Access and Manage Traffic Decryption.

-• If the rule will block traffic or warn users, you can choose a web profile that specifies the notifications to display to end users.
+- If the rule will block traffic or warn users, you can choose a security profile that specifies the notifications to display to end users.

 Tenant Control Profile